onihilist/RustyContainers/README.md

 ( 🚨⚠️ **WARNING** : This lib is <ins>currently in development</ins>, **no warranty will be provided** )
 - Not still available in crates.io

-First of all, you probably wondering what is this library ?
+**First of all, you probably wondering what is this library ?**

 RustyContainer is a lib for create custom container in Rust, running your entire project in a container, and manage all about your containers/services.
 It's also made for **high-performance, scalability/flexibility, portability.**

+**The functionalities of this lib at the end of development are as follows :**
+- Create & Manage containers
+- Perform CI/CD tests into each container
+- Generating log for each container and tests

 You can run your Rust project into a container but also run multiples other containers, there is an exemple :